rockthejvm/rockthejvm.github.io/_posts/2024-10-15-zio-full-stack-webapp.md

 * ![Scala](../images/zio-fullstack/scala.png) Server project aka Scala JVM depends `share.jvm` variant
 * ![ScalaJS](../images/zio-fullstack/scalajs.png) Client project aka Scala JS depends on `shared.js` variant

-ScalaJS and ScalaJS bundler are smart enough to crosscompile and deploy `module/shared/src/main/scala` sources in both target.
+ScalaJS and ScalaJS bundler are smart enough to cross-compile and deploy `module/shared/src/main/scala` sources in both target.

 ### 4.3.
-JS world
+JS integration

-JS integration is also a classical one with NPM and Vite fellow, here a again specific configuration is limited to vite.config.js
+JS integration is also a classical one with NPM and Vite, here a again specific configuration is limited to vite.config.js

 ```javascript
 import { defineConfig } from "vite";